kannans89/ElmRepo/19_Commands/19_Commands.md

 ```

-Onclick of the button `ShowFacts` message is passed to update method.When user types on textbox `Input` message is passsed to update method.Finally if
-Http server response comes `NewFactArrived` message will be passed to update.

-## Define update method
+### Update

-Note the update method returns a tuple which have model and command object.When user click on button the command passed is ShowFacts,
+The update method returns a tuple which contains the model and command objects.When the user clicks on the `Show Facts` button the Message is passed to the update which then calls the NumbersAPI.
-if showFacts then update method returns `(model, getRadmonNumberFromAPI model.input)`

 ```elm
 update : Msg -> Model -> (Model, Cmd Msg)